loading basketball nba ishaan mishra

 BLEACHER REPORT REBRAND

 In 2017, Bleacher Report stood at a true inflection point.
 Following Turner’s acquisition and years of restructuring, the company had scale but lacked a singular cultural identity in a sports media landscape being rapidly rewritten by mobile behavior, social platforms, and the fragmentation of attention.
 Younger audiences were no longer gathering around full-game broadcasts or studio analysis.
 They were consuming sport in bursts, highlights between songs, outfit posts, memes, and group chats, blending athletics with music, fashion, gaming, and internet culture into one continuous feed.
 As Multimedia Director, I helped translate that behavioral shift into a cohesive brand ecosystem designed for how fandom actually functioned in the wild.
-My remit spanned visual identity, content packaging, marketing narratives, social campaigns, and digital product experiences.
-I worked to ensure that whether a fan encountered B/R on Instagram, Snapchat Discover, YouTube, the app, linear TV, or merch in the real world, the experience felt unified, immediate, and culturally fluent.
-The rebrand became a turning point that transformed Bleacher Report from a digital publisher into a cultural operator.
-I helped architect a bold, premium visual language that aligned with athlete-driven storytelling and culture-first coverage, anchored by a stark black-and-white foundation punctuated with electric green accents that evoked streetwear tags, gaming HUDs, and the neon pulse of nightlife.
-This wasn’t aesthetic for its own sake.
-It was designed for legibility in fast-scroll environments and adaptability across formats, from vertical video to broadcast graphics to physical merchandise.
+My remit spanned visual identity systems, content packaging frameworks, marketing narratives, social-first campaigns, and cross-platform product experiences.
+I worked to ensure that whether a fan encountered B/R on Instagram, Snapchat Discover, YouTube, the app, linear TV, or physical merchandise, the touchpoint felt unified, immediate, and culturally literate.
+The rebrand marked a structural repositioning that evolved Bleacher Report from a digital publisher into a culture-shaping platform.
+I led the development of a modular design system anchored in a high-contrast black and white core with electric green signal accents, engineered for maximum scannability in high-velocity feeds and for consistency across motion, broadcast graphics, editorial layouts, and commerce surfaces.
+Typography, grid logic, motion behaviors, and iconography were standardized into a scalable toolkit that allowed distributed teams to create with speed while maintaining brand integrity.
+The visual language drew from streetwear semiotics, nightlife signage, and competitive gaming interfaces to create a sense of urgency and participation rather than passive consumption.
+By operationalizing these principles into a living brand playbook and embedding them across product, marketing, and content pipelines, I helped position Bleacher Report not only to keep pace with culture but to actively author it, establishing a durable foundation that enabled new revenue streams, deeper fan affinity, and a clear point of view in an increasingly crowded media ecosystem.

 NUMBERS